h1z3y3/h1z3y3.github.io/content/posts/go-html-template-script-unescape.md

 }
 ```

-I tried, but it didn't work either.
+I tried it, but didn't work either.

 Now, let's think about for a moment.
-Only `<script>` has the problem, but other html tags not.
+Only `<script>` has the problem, but other html tags did not.
 So if I could say the value is actually correct, but the template rendered in wrong ?

 I started google the problems about template render but not the wrong value.